xboxhacker/Tilted-Bed-Conveyor/README.md

 # Orca_to_Belt
-Tilted bed conveyor belt for 3D printer sliced from OrcaSlicer
+Tilted bed conveyor belt for 3D printer sliced from OrcaSlicer.
+Based on the work of zechyc.

 # Usage